London Air Travel » British Airways » BA100 »

 The programme has been through periodic changes over time.
 In its early years the emphasis was very much on exclusivity.
 Additional tiers have also been added such as Bronze, and Gold Guest List – no matter how high you reach in the hierarchy, there is always something you don’t have access to.
 There is of course the elusive invitation only Premier status, which is a case of if you have to ask…

 Whilst the Executive Club remains geared towards rewarding most those who are seated closest to the nose of the aircraft, there has been emphasis on becoming more inclusive.
+The programme is aimed at leisure travellers, just as much as business passengers.
 BA has tried to move away from the perception of a hierarchical club to one where each membership tier carries its own identity and benefits:

 Of course today, miles can be earned through many more means than flying.
 Spend any time in Central London and you’ll regularly see BA branded American Express cards tapped on to Tube gates and contactless payment readers.